 Those of us over 50 want to look stylish, too.
 And we tend to gravitate, as we get older to bolder colors, edgier looks (but not necessarily trendy) which won’t be found in typical ready to wear clothing.

 Sewing matters for people over 50 because it puts us back into control of what we put on our bodies.
 We can, for instance, choose to wear silhouettes or styles that we like, avoiding whatever’s “in” for that season.
 We can also fit these to our more mature bodies (not always plus sized!) and we can, further, nod to trends.
 Right now, the cropped top and high waist pant is in, and the high waist pants are fabulous.
 The crop tops?
 Not so much.
 But if that top were, say, just a little more meet-and-greet, it would be perfect.
 Still cropped but not crop!
 And for that reason, sewing gives us that opportunity to have that trend but not look like we’re trying to chase our 20-something selves.
 I’ve even sewed some tie front tops with high waist pants that allow me to show just the barest little bit of midriff without being weird on mid-50s me.
-In a few years, Gen Z will discover low waist pants again, and if you don’t sew, you’ll forever bemoan the dearth of the 9 or 11 inch rise pant.
+In a few years, Gen Z will discover low waist pants again, and if you don’t sew, you’ll forever bemoan the dearth of the 9 or 11 inch rise pant in stores.